sunnnymskang/sunnnymskang.github.io/_pages/about.md

 I want to build robust, interpretable and fair algorithms to promote human health and social goods.
 I earned my Ph.D. studying computational vaccine design where I applied principles from Statistical Physics and leveraged stochastic simulation techniques to make HIV vaccines more potent.
-In the meantime, I interned and consulted at UNDP where I supported team's initiatives for reviewing intellectual property laws in low and middle income countries to maximize their access to HIV treatments.
+In the meantime, I interned and consulted at UNDP where I supported team's initiatives in reviewing intellectual property laws in low and middle income countries to maximize their access to HIV treatments.
 I continued my advocacy work for access to health care at GAiA - a non-profit at Berkman Klein Center in Harvard.

 Currently, I am a Senior Data Scientist on the Pricing and Algorithms team at [Wayfair](https://tech.wayfair.com/).